eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 ### Overview

-- Create a new test case called `Form Filled With Valid Data Should Submit Successfully`.
+- Review the test case `Form Filled With Valid Data Should Submit Successfully`.
-- Tag your test case to mark it as unfinished.
+- Tag the test case to mark it as unfinished.
+- Import the library of your choice to do the rest of the exercises with.
-- Implement suite setup (and teardown).
+- Implement the suite setup keyword (and add a suite teardown).
-- Have your test pass by running only setup (and teardown).
+- Have your test pass including the setup (and teardown).
 - **Optional:** Parametrize opening browser in headless/headful mode

 ### Step-by-step

 <details>
-  <summary>Create your test case and tag it as unfinished.</summary>
+  <summary>Review the test case and tag it as unfinished</summary>

 <br />

 A test suite file is not useful without any test cases.
 Moreover, each test case should have a descriptive name.
 Our goal is to submit the form successfully, so a name like `Form Filled With Valid Data Should Submit Successfully` is a good name.
 A test case should also have at least one step.
-For now, you can add `No Operation` call to your test case, just to make sure it is being executed.
+The provided skeleton contains 3 steps, all of which are just calling the dummy keyword.

-- Create a test case called `Form Filled With Valid Data Should Submit Successfully` to your test suite.
+- Read the steps of test case `Form Filled With Valid Data Should Submit Successfully`, and locate them in resource file.
-- Add `No Operation` call into your case.

 It's a good practice to separate ready tests from unfinished ones, so that CI won't run your unfinished tests.
 Tags are the best way to do this.
 Your CI run should have some `--exclude` (or `-e`) flag to exclude unfinished tests.
 The tag name can be whatever is clear enough, but `wip` (work in progress) is commonly used to indicate this.

-- Add a `wip` tag to your test case.
+- Add a `wip` tag to the test case.

 > :bulb: Test case specific tags need be defined with a `[Tags]` at the beginning of your test case.

-</details> <!-- Create your test case -->
+</details> <!-- Review the test case and tag it as unfinished -->

 ---

 <details>
-  <summary>Implement setup and teardown.</summary>
+  <summary>Import the library, use it to implement the suite setup (and teardown)</summary>

 <br />

-Our goal is to fill the form in a website.
-Opening a browser is a relatively time-consuming task, and it's not really part of our test, so we should add that to our `Suite Setup` in the `Settings` table of our test suite file.
-In order to avoid having too much detail in our test suite, we can add that call to our resource file.
+Our goal is to fill out the form in a website.
+Opening a browser is a relatively time-consuming task, and it's not really part of our test, so we should add do it as part of the  `Suite Setup`, so it will run once per test suite.
+The `Suite Setup` resides in the `Settings` table of our test suite file.
+In order to avoid having too much detail in our test suite file, the implementation of the setup keyword is done in the resource file.
+The variable storing the default browser has also been already added there.

-- Create a keyword called `Open Browser To Application` to your resource file.
+- Find the keyword called `Open Browser To Application` in your resource file.
-- Set `Open Browser To Application` as your `Suite Setup` in your test suite file.
-- Add a `BROWSER` variable into your resource file and give it a value your environment supports.
+- Find the `BROWSER` variable into your resource file and ensure it has the value your environment supports.

 Since we're dealing with external libraries, we need to remember to import our library into our resource file